visit/galaxy-docs/_includes/availability-accommodation.md

-# Availability - Accommodation
+# Availability - Placement Accommodation

-**Availability - Accommodation** calls provide information about the availability of any type of accommodation products.
+**Availability - Placement Accommodation** calls provide information about the availability of any type of accommodation products.
 Both searches (normal and fuzzy) will return products with availability, including content, pricing groups with room information (Placements) and subproduct information (such as breakfasts or tickets to nearby attractions), as well as a Search ID with its Expiry.
+This search differs from the default <a href="#availability---noplacementaccommodation">accommodation</a> availability search in that it does automatic placement of persons into rooms.
+That means if you send two person configurations: one with 1 adult and one with 2 adults, you will get a list of room combinations priced and bookable as a whole.

-The `SearchId` can be used to retrieve prior, cached searches in a much shorter amount of time for both Accommodation Search and Cabin Scan if used before its Expiry.
+The `SearchId` can be used to retrieve prior, cached searches in a much shorter amount of time if used before its Expiry.
 The object recalled by the search contains all the unfiltered information retrieved in the first search, so further or different filtering on content, etc. can be done in this call.

-The `SearchId` and the `BookingKey` of each room product are used in the basket operations to add the product found to the <a href="https://visit.github.io/galaxy-docs/#add-accommodation-booking-item">Basket</a>
+The `SearchId` and the `BookingKey` of each room product are used in the basket operations to add the product found to the <a href="#add-placement-accommodation-booking-item">Basket</a>

 **GET** and **POST** operations

-## Accommodation
+## Placement Accommodation

 ```shell
 curl -X POST